varabyte/kotter/README.md

 ```

 Unlike `Session`, you shouldn't ever need to add an extension method on top of a `Section`, because a section is mainly
-just a class for managing two sub-parts - the render logic (which runs on the main thread) and the run logic (which runs
+just a class for managing two sub-parts - the render logic (which runs on a render thread) and the run logic (which runs
-on a background thread).
+on the main thread).

 It is the render and run parts that are particularly interesting, those being the most likely ones that users will want
 to extend in general.
 These are discussed next.